APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Experiments

-\textbf{Evaluation Metric} Following~\cite{pfenet, fwb, canet}, we use the widely adopted mean intersection over union~($\mathrm {mIoU}$), and the foreground-background IoU~(FB-IoU) for quantitative evaluation.
-For each class, the $\mathrm {IoU}$ is calculated by $\frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FP}+\mathrm{FN}}$, where $\mathrm {TP}$ is the number of true positives, $\mathrm{FP}$ is the number of false positives and $\mathrm{FN}$ is the number of false positives over the prediction and ground-truth masks on query set.
-The $\mathrm {mIoU}$ is an average of all different classes $\mathrm{IoU}$, \ie, $\mathrm{mIoU}$=$\frac{1}{n_{c}} \sum_{i} \mathrm{IoU}_{i}$, where ${n_{c}}$ is the number of novel classes.
-FB-IoU treats all object classes as one foreground class and averages the IoU of foreground and background~($C=2$).
+\textbf{Evaluation Metric} Following~\cite{pfenet, fwb, canet}, we use the widely adopted mean intersection over union~({mIoU}) and the foreground-background IoU~(FB-IoU) for quantitative evaluation.
+For each class, the {IoU} is calculated by $\frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FP}+\mathrm{FN}}$, where {TP} is the number of true positives, {FP} is the number of false positives and {FN} is the number of false positives over the prediction and ground-truth masks on the query set.
+The {mIoU} is an average of {IoU}'s over all classes, \ie, $\mathrm{mIoU}$=$\frac{1}{n_{c}} \sum_{i} \mathrm{IoU}_{i}$, where ${n_{c}}$ is the number of novel classes.
+FB-IoU treats all object classes as one foreground class and averages the IoU's of foreground and background~($C=2$).
 We take average of results on all folds as the final mIoU/FB-IoU.
-It is worth noting that the FB-IoU is biased towards and benefits from the background class because most foreground classes only occupy a small spatial region of the whole image.
-Hence, the mIoU is the key evaluation criterion for FSS, since the performance bias of scarce classes can be alleviated by considering the differences of all classes.
-In order to compare with the previous method, we also report the FB-IoU results.
+It is worth noting that FB-IoU is biased towards and benefits from the background class because most foreground classes only occupy a small spatial region of the whole image.
+Hence, the mIoU is the key evaluation criterion for FSS.
+In order to compare with the previous methods, we also report the FB-IoU results.